How to Cite a Book in APA Format

 Example of a reference list entry with a title entered in italics and sentence case, followed by the edition number in parentheses.Figure TE-1: APA Formatted Title and Edition Number in a Reference List

-Title with Volume Number
+Title and Volume

 Format the title section of the reference entry as follows: